 In mid-March, the U.S. State Department put its warning at “Level 4: Do Not Travel,” the highest level, regardless of destination in the world.
 It advised Americans to “arrange for immediate return to the United States unless they are prepared to remain abroad for an indefinite period.”
 The CDC’s level-3 warning to avoid non-essential travel in Europe and the separate level 3 warning for the U.K. and Ireland remained.
 The CDC raised its global outbreak alert to level 3 recommending Americans “avoid nonessential travel.”

 On March 17, EU leaders announced what The Guardian calls “the strictest travel ban in its history:” a 30-day suspension of all travel by non-EU citizens for all 26 member countries.
 There are a few exemptions including permanent residents, U.K. citizens, and medical workers.

 So, Should You Change Your Travel Plans?

-Be prepared for self-isolation or quarantine when you return home.
-Seniors and those with underlying health conditions will want to take extra precautions, as will anyone who has close contacts in those categories.
-We all need to do whatever we can to prevent vulnerable populations from becoming ill and to slow the spread of COVID-19 so our health care systems are able to respond, as outlined in our general coronavirus advice.
+Be prepared for changing testing and self-isolation/quarantine rules (both upon arrival and when you return home).
+We all need to do whatever we can to prevent vulnerable populations from becoming ill and to slow the spread of COVID-19 so our health care systems can respond, as outlined in our general coronavirus advice.